EXHIBITIONS

 The painting series GREEN, RED, BLUE, YELLOW, ORANGE, PURPLE arise as a reconversion of the virtual canvas - the digital video projection - into analogue, concrete and tactile objects.
 Elaborated according to the motif pattern of each colour of the video BUNT, the manual and plastic work - painting with brushes and acrylic on paper or canvas in real time as opposed to computer work editing material already made for the purpose of a digital product - traces a path in reverse: it reconverts the ephemeral and cold sensation of the video projection into materialised warmth and energy.

+Keeping the idea of the focus on pure colours I elaborated for each primary colour a series of paintings of varying sizes - from small to large formats - in strong and bright shades.
+By joining the paintings of one colour on top of and/or next to each other, as in the video projection, the perception of abundance and expansive radiation is produced, allowing the enjoyment of immersing oneself in a sea of colour.
 But unlike the video BUNT, which heightens the appearance of perfection, idealising and standardising plants, the paintings rediscover the hidden essence of a flower: its fragility and transience, its uniqueness and imperfection, the mysterious and enigmatic power of flowers.
 It allows the delight of difference and individuality through the natural course of a flower - growth, maturity and fading - challenging the idealised and constant image of standardised and indistinguishable objects comparable to supermarket vegetables and fruit genetically treated so that they no longer spoil, no longer change colour and are all the same size and unified appearance.

 Green - acrylic on canvas